OmarAI2003/outreachy-contributions/README.md

 I initially considered `[eos4avb](https://github.com/ersilia-os/eos4avb)` from Ersilia's hub, which claims readiness for **drug toxicity** prediction, but decided not to go with for these:

 - **Different Endpoint**: Designed for broad bioactivity prediction for multiple domains, unlike my nuanced immune triggered skin sensitization.
-- **Model Input Data**: Uses molecule images, may losing chemical interactions and details essential for predicting protein-chemical binding and inflammatory responses.
+- **Model Input Data**: It uses molecule images but may lose chemical interactions and details essential for predicting protein-chemical binding and inflammatory responses.
-- **Dataset Limitations**: My small dataset requires precise feature extractor, while this general image appraoch may not capture raliable skin perdictions.
+- **Dataset Limitations**: My small dataset requires precise feature extractor, while this general image approach may not capture reliable skin perdictions.

 After a review of available featurizers, considered task requirements (predicting immune-triggered skin sensitization on a small, heterogeneous data).I identified Featurizers that aren't suitable for this Task like reaction transformers, format converters, text generators, translators and image-based models.

 **I narrowed down to these 2 models:**

-Those two selected featurizers work in togeather to surpass challenges revealed by EDA on our small dataset like class imbalance, small sample size, and heterogeneity in molecule sizes.
+Those two selected featureizers work together to surpass challenges revealed by EDA on our small dataset like class imbalance, small sample size, and heterogeneity in molecule sizes.

-1) **[Compound Embeddings](https://www.nature.com/articles/s41467-023-41512-2)** : use transfer learning that's good for my small dataset to generate 1024D vectors that integrate both physicochemical and bioactivity data.
-This model got knowledge from millions of compounds trained on [FS-Mol](https://www.microsoft.com/en-us/research/publication/fs-mol-a-few-shot-learning-dataset-of-molecules/?utm_source=chatgpt.com) and [ChEMBL](https://www.ebi.ac.uk/chembl/?utm_source=chatgpt.com) datasets mitigating my small dataset nad capturing complex relations like protein binding and immune response that causes skin sensitization.
+1) **[Compound Embeddings](https://www.nature.com/articles/s41467-023-41512-2)**: use transfer learning that's good for my small dataset to generate 1024D vectors that integrate both physicochemical and bioactivity data.
+This model got knowledge from millions of compounds trained on [FS-Mol](https://www.microsoft.com/en-us/research/publication/fs-mol-a-few-shot-learning-dataset-of-molecules/?utm_source=chatgpt.com) and [ChEMBL](https://www.ebi.ac.uk/chembl/?utm_source=chatgpt.com) datasets, mitigating my small dataset and capturing complex relations like protein binding and immune response that causes skin sensitization.
 This featuriser outputs 1024 float features.

 2) **[Morgan Fingerprints](https://research.ibm.com/publications/morgangen-generative-modeling-of-smiles-using-morgan-fingerprint-features?utm_source=chatgpt.com)**: Most widely used molecular representation and outputs a 2048-dimensional binary vector, capturing structural features around atoms.
-This is important in skin reactions prediction, where specific reactive locations determine the outcome. it's already validated against so many toxicity studies [[comparision between molecular fingerprints and other descriptors ](https://pubs.acs.org/doi/10.1021/acs.chemrestox.0c00303?utm_source=chatgpt.com)] making it reliable basline. the binary representation of its 2048 features assures fast computation and easy integration to ML workflows.
+This is important in skin reactions prediction, where specific reactive locations determine the outcome.
+It's already validated against so many toxicity studies [[comparision between molecular fingerprints and other descriptors ](https://pubs.acs.org/doi/10.1021/acs.chemrestox.0c00303?utm_source=chatgpt.com)] making it reliable basline. the binary representation of its 2048 features assures fast computation and easy integration to ML workflows.
 Morgan generates 2048 dimensions of binary data.

 Together, these approaches offer a balanced view: the embeddings bring in a holistic, data-enriched perspective while Morgan Fingerprints guarantee the capture of fine-grained chemical details.
-This strategy is designed to achive model generalization accuracy, addressing the limitations and biases identified during EDA.
+This strategy is designed to achieve model generalization accuracy, addressing the limitations and biases identified during EDA.
 ____________
 ### Featurisation Instructions:

-The [`data_loader_and_featurizer.py`](scripts/data_loader_and_featurizer.py) takes your chemical data, split it into meaningful subsets model-ready, and generate featurised[`data files`](data/) to capture molecular information.
+The [`data_loader_and_featurizer.py`](scripts/data_loader_and_featurizer.py) takes your chemical data, splits it into meaningful subsets model-ready, and generates featurised[`data files`](data/) to capture molecular information.
 Here’s how it works:

 - **Data Preparation** – It obtains Skin Reaction dataset and divides it into three parts: training, validation, and test splits.
 These subsets are saved as separate files, each contains both feature data (the unique compound identifiers) and their labels.

-- **Feature Generation** – Once data is split, the pipeline runs a featurisation step. where, a choosed fetched model (e.g:Morgan fingerprints based) processes the obtained input data files and set output file names.
+- **Feature Generation** – Once data is split, the pipeline runs a featurisation step. where a chosen fetched model (e.g:Morgan fingerprints based) processes the obtained input data files and set output file names.

 - Output for Analysis – After processing, outputed new versions of dataset split files  are stored in the same [`data directory`](data/) for easy access.